shreyabirthare/public_lab2/README.md

     which has two fields, `code` and `message`, similar to the product query API.

 The server should listen to HTTP requests on a socket port  (normally, this would be port 80 for HTTP, but we suggest using a higher-numbered port since your machine may need admin/root privileges to listen on port 80).
 Like before, the server should listen for incoming requests over HTTP and assign them to a thread pool.
 You can use any builtin thread pool for servicing client requests.
 Alternatively, you can also use a simple thread-per-request model (or, more precisely, thread-per-session)  to create a thread for each new client.
 The thread should first parse the HTTP request to extract the GET/POST command.
 Depending on whether it is a Query or a Buy, it should make a request to the Catalog or Order service, as discussed below.
-The response from this back-end service should be used to construct a json response as shown in the above API and sent back to the client as a HTTP reply.
+The response from this back-end service should be used to construct a json response as shown in the above API and sent back to the client as an HTTP reply.

 **Note that when implementing the front-end service, you can NOT use existing web frameworks such as [`Django`](https://github.com/perwendel/spark), [`Flask`](https://github.com/pallets/flask), [`Spark`](https://github.com/perwendel/spark), etc.** Web frameworks already implement a lot of the functionality of lab 2 and provide higher-level abstractions to the developer.
-The goal here is to understand the details, which is why you need to implement them youself rather than using a web framework.
+The goal here is to understand the details, which is why you need to implement them yourself rather than using a web framework.

 You'll have to handle the HTTP requests directly in your application or you can implement your own simple web framework (this is actually not as hard as you may think).
 Languages such as Python and Java provide HTTP libraries to make this straightforward for you, and you should use them to implement HTTP clients and the front-end service.